 Dr. Ralph B. Peck (1911-2008) was the foundation consultant.
-He was professor emeritus of chemical engineering at Illinois Institute of Technology and inventor of a process for removing air pollutants from coal.
+He was professor emeritus of foundation engineering at University of Illinois at Urbana-Champaign and inventor of a process for removing air pollutants from coal.
 Peck worked on the Chicago subway project when he was 28 years old.
 He would eventually be known as the godfather of soil mechanics.

 Other key people at BGA...

 - Although mainly a site planner for BGA, Al Goers was an architect and former student of Ludwig Mies van der Rohe, as was Goldberg.

 - Richard Ayliffe Binfield (1915-1992) was the primary designer.
 He worked for BGA from 1959 to 1990.
 In addition to Marina City, he helped design River City, Astor Tower Hotel, Prentice Hospital, Raymond Hilliard Center, and several buildings at Harvard University Medical School.

 - Ed Center was an administrator, working with contractors to manage building materials, costs, construction methods, etc.